-With its distinctive tent-like roof and its riverside setting, the George and Phyllis Rothman Center is perhaps FDU’s best-known building to the wider Bergen County community.
-The Rothman Center is on the Hackensack side of the campus, and is the primary athletic and recreational facility for the Metropolitan Campus.
+With its distinctive tent-like roof and its riverside setting, the Bogota Savings Bank Center is perhaps FDU’s best-known building to the wider Bergen County community.
+The Bogota Savings Bank Center is on the Hackensack side of the campus, and is the primary athletic and recreational facility for the Metropolitan Campus.